maurice-35/number-guessing-game/README.md

 ## Day 1 :
 I made a rough plan and wrote the following pseudocode:
 - HTML:
-  - Header div,
+  - Header div
-  - Lives,
+  - Lives
-  - Score,
+  - Score
   - Body:
     - h1 : guess the number,
     - 10 divs with ids,